-If you have a love of the ocean and a fascination with the creatures that live within its depths, a career in marine biology might be the right choice for you.
+If you love the ocean and are fascinated with the creatures that live within its depths, a career in marine biology might be the right choice for you.
 While this career has traditionally required a minimum of a four-year degree to get your foot in the door, many community colleges are now offering marine biology programs - in addition to aquarium science ones - that allow students to land jobs as research assistants and other entry-level positions in much less time.
 This article will cover what the career of a marine biologist looks like and highlight some of the community college programs now available in this field of study.

 What is Marine Biology?

-According to the Bureau of Labor Statistics, marine biologists commit their careers to the study of salt water organisms, with a focus on the molecular biology of the living cells in creatures that live within salt water bodies around the world.
+According to the Bureau of Labor Statistics, marine biologists commit their careers to studying saltwater organisms, focusing on the molecular biology of the living cells in creatures living within saltwater bodies around the world.
 Marine biologists may also be referred to as oceanographers, scientists who study the physical characteristics of the ocean, as well as the ocean floor.
-The work of a marine biologist is typically done in the field or in a laboratory, rather than an office setting.
+The work of a marine biologist is typically done in the field or a laboratory rather than in an office setting.

 Studying Marine Biology in Maine

 The Applied Marine Biology and Oceanography program at Southern Maine Community College prepares students for a career as a research assistant or technician in the aquatic field.
 The curriculum encompasses hands-on laboratory and field work, offering students a broad range of training in their chosen field of study.
 Students that enroll in the program begin with general science courses that include biology and chemistry and then move into more specialized areas of study, such as fishery science, ecology, and oceanography.
 Specific attention is given to identifying a diverse range of marine organisms and performing oceanographic samplings onboard the school's own research vessel.